fern-api/fern/README.md

 </div>

-Fern is an open-source toolkit that simplifies the design, build, and consumption of REST APIs.
-It allows you to effortlessly generate SDKs and API documentation.
+Fern is an open-source toolkit that allows you to effortlessly generate SDKs and API documentation.

 <div align="center">
     <img src="/fern/docs/images/overview.png" width="700" alt="Overview Diagram">